101 W. 8th Ave.

 P (509) 474-3237

-The Purple inpatient team is a novel approach to assisting the senior resident develop skills to successfully manage a team.
+The Purple inpatient team is a novel approach to assisting the senior resident develop skills to successfully manage a team as well as learn/practice educational techniques.
 Each R2 rotates on this team, with a purposefully smaller number of patients, prior to rotating on traditional inpatient teams with larger numbers of patients and more learners.

 - ACS (includes STEMI, NSTEMI)

 Each year the IMRS faculty teach the ACLS course for all of the interns as part of orientation.

 Second year residents take an ACLS-EP course given by the IMRS faculty.

 - IMRS pays for the course and certificate

 - Local faculty run the course so you get a jumpstart on meeting many of us